denis-berthier/CSP-Rules-Examples/README.md

 ### The Mith-puzzles folder
-It contains quite exceptional puzzles, in the sense that they have unusually large numbers of Subsets and/or Finned-Fish.
+It contains puzzles created by mith that are quite exceptional in the sense that they have unusually large numbers of Subsets and/or Finned-Fish.